SergiyKochenko/pp5-house-stock-ecommerce/README.md

 ## Features

-1. User-friendly Interface: Our website boasts a clean, intuitive design that makes navigation a breeze, ensuring a seamless and enjoyable shopping experience.
+1. **User-friendly Interface:** My website boasts a clean, intuitive design that makes navigation a breeze, ensuring a seamless and enjoyable shopping experience.
-2. Comprehensive Product Catalog: Browse our extensive range of innovative equipment and supplementary products, curated to enhance your home or event space.
+2. **Comprehensive Product Catalog:** Browse our extensive range of innovative equipment and supplementary products, curated to enhance your home or event space.
-3. Secure E-commerce Platform: Shop with confidence on our secure e-commerce platform, featuring encrypted payment processing and robust data protection measures.
+3. **Secure E-commerce Platform:** Shop with confidence on our secure e-commerce platform, featuring encrypted payment processing and robust data protection measures.
-4. Customizable Packages: Choose from our pre-designed packages or create a custom solution tailored to your specific needs, ensuring a personalized experience for every occasion.
+4. **Customizable Packages:** Choose from our pre-designed packages or create a custom solution tailored to your specific needs, ensuring a personalized experience for every occasion.
-5. Informative Product Descriptions: Access detailed product descriptions, specifications, and images to help you make informed purchasing decisions.
+5. **Informative Product Descriptions:** Access detailed product descriptions, specifications, and images to help you make informed purchasing decisions.
-6. Customer Testimonials: Read reviews and testimonials from our satisfied customers, providing valuable insights into the quality of our products and services.
+6. **Customer Testimonials:** Read reviews and testimonials from our satisfied customers, providing valuable insights into the quality of our products and services.
-7. Responsive Customer Support: Connect with our dedicated customer support team, ready to assist you with any questions or concerns throughout your shopping journey.
+7. **Responsive Customer Support:** Connect with our dedicated customer support team, ready to assist you with any questions or concerns throughout your shopping journey.
-8. Worldwide Shipping: Enjoy the convenience of our worldwide shipping options, ensuring timely delivery of your purchases no matter where you are located.
+8. **Worldwide Shipping:** Enjoy the convenience of our worldwide shipping options, ensuring timely delivery of your purchases no matter where you are located.
-9. Worldwide Shipping: Enjoy the convenience of our worldwide shipping options, ensuring timely delivery of your purchases no matter where you are located.
-10. Expert Tips and Inspiration: Explore our blog and resource sections for expert advice, tips, and inspiration on how to make the most of our products and services in your home or event space.

 ### Navbar